 1. Keep Calm And Do Not Fuel The Fire

 A simple solution to deal with an angry partner is to keep calm when your partner is enraged.
 Though it may not be as easy as it sounds, the more relaxed you remain when your partner is angry and lashing out at you, the quicker they will stop their outburst.

 Getting angry in response to your partner’s anger can escalate the issue, leaving both of you hurt.
 Instead, once your partner calms down, listen to them and understand their point of view.
+You don’t have to agree with it, but feeling understood and heard can help them deal with their emotions.
 Do not assume anything or judge them and be compassionate.

 2. Set Boundaries